 Most carriers hold and maintain some amount of cargo insurance designed to cover cargo loss or damage claims caused by the carrier.
 The coverage amount is determined by the carrier and is often dependent on the type of commodity the carrier generally transports.
-It’s possible the amount covered is less than the actual value of the goods being shipped.
+Cargo loss or damage insurance is available to cover the full value of the goods being shipped, but it is possible in some cases that the amount covered is less than the actual value of the goods being shipped.

-Cargo loss or damage insurance is available to cover the full value of the goods being shipped.
-With insurance, the shipper does not need to prove that the carrier is at fault for a loss.
+This extra form of insurance covers the shipped items and the cost of freight shipping.
+Unlike the limited liability coverage, with added insurance, it covers more than just the carrier’s negligence.
 Unlike carrier liability, insurance may be redeemable even if a factor outside the carrier’s control caused the damage, although some coverage exclusions may exist.
-If a shipper purchased insurance and wants to make a claim, they are required to prove a loss has occurred and provide the value of the goods that were damaged or lost.
+If a shipper purchased insurance and wants to make a claim, they are required to prove a loss has occurred and provide the value of the lost or damaged freight.

-Maximum liability for LTL and full truckload.
+Maximum liability for LTL and full truckload

 Maximum liability for goods that are used or being resold typically maxes out at $0.50 per pound, with $0.10 per pound being very common.
 Shippers are also able to purchase insurance prior to shipping their goods if the full value is not covered by the maximum liability total.
 The freight experts at Freightquote are also available to help you understand the maximum liability on each of your shipments.

 Bill of lading’s role in carrier liability.

 The notations made on the bill of lading at the time of the pickup and delivery become very important to make these matters official.
 A clear and concise bill of lading will serve as the receipt and agreement between the shipper and carrier.
 The carrier generally requires pictures of the damage as well.

-Third party and online freight service providers like Freightquote generally bear no liability for in-transit damages.
+Third party and online freight service providers generally bear no liability for in-transit damages.
 However, customer service representatives are always ready to assist customers that have claims to make.
 Next time you book a shipment, make sure you fully understand carrier liability and its role in protecting your goods.

 Do you have a shipment to book?

-Image Credit: https://www.istockphoto.com/portfolio/milla1974
+Image Credit: https://www.istockphoto.com/portfolio/JohnnyH5